yangsuli/tam-simulation/README.md

 ### Putting them together
 By assembling different stages, resources, and schedulers, possibly using a TAM as a blueprint, one can form systems with various thread architectures, which may reflect existing or hypothetical  system designs.
-With a given simulated system, one can specify workload charactirstics (e.g., request types and arrival distribution); the framework then simulates how requests flow through the stages and consume resources, and reports detailed performance statistics.
+With a given simulated system, one can specify workload characteristics (e.g., request types and arrival distribution); the framework then simulates how requests flow through the stages and consume resources, and reports detailed performance statistics.

 # Getting Started